Vyvienne/fractionCalculator-java/README.md

 1) Perform arithmetic operations of addition, subtraction, multiplication and division of user input
 2) Allow 3 attempts of error before exiting
 3) Calculate and show the result in its reduced form

+# THE CODES ARE FREE TO USE AND EDIT